 For example, AmScope, Swift or OMAX all have decent selections from beginners to professionals.
 On the other hand, companies that are too new or too small make me worried about customer service, repairs, and maintenance.

-For the same reason, I won’t recommend secondhand microscopes (you can find many on eBay) to first time buyers unless someone you trust is experienced and he can help you with an unexpected problem.
+For the same reason, I won’t recommend secondhand microscopes (you can find many on eBay) to first time buyers unless someone you trust is experienced and can help you with an unexpected problem.

 What can we see under a “Stereo” microscope?